mihirtiwari/HackIllinois/CONTRIBUTING.md

 None

 ## Special Thanks
-Special thanks to Hack Illinois contributing web api in <a href="https://github.com/HackIllinois">Hack Illinois</a>
+Parts of this document were adapted from Hack Illinois' contributing API in <a href="https://github.com/HackIllinois">Hack Illinois</a>